Celebrate Amazing Grandparents

 Spend a day in a park enjoying board games or cards games and surprise them with a picnic lunch

 Print up some photos at Walgreens, grab some stick glue and 8×10 poster board then spend time with them Creating a photo collage of fun memories

 Head over to Michaels and pick up a watercolor art kit, then spend an afternoon Making fun fingerprint art on a small canvas.
-Surprise them afterwards by Hosting a tea party with iced tea and cookies
+Surprise them afterward by Hosting a tea party with iced tea and cookies

 Plant them some flowers in a flower pot that you painted yourself